logo.svg

 • To embarrass you: Not everyone has good in their heart for you.
 So every now and then you might get asked about your salary just because the person asking wants to embarrass or humiliate you.
 In such cases, handling the case with humor can be one of the best responses.

-How to Politely Decline
+How To Politely Decline

 If you don’t feel comfortable enough to discuss your personal finances, including your income level and salary, politely declining such inquiries is a good idea.
 Below are a few ideas on how to do that.